 • The product of this reaction is the phenolphthalein solution.

 •Use a pipette to add a few drops of the phenolphthalein solution to the beaker.

-A positive result will be indicated with a colour change.
+A positive result will be indicated with a color change.
 The color the solution turns and the pH at which it does so depend on the phenol originally used.
 For example, alpha-Naphthol will create Naphtholphthalein which turns from pink to green around pH = 9.